Create High Quality Flash Videos in Ubuntu

 I recently got a nice new camera that can shoot HDTV videos, and the only way to show off the awesome quality to the world is by creating flash videos by myself.
-Here is an example:
+Unfortunately I have lost the example, so you have to trust me. on this.
+I only have the screenshot left:

 I use Ubuntu, so this tutorial won’t work on Windows.
 I have encoded the video into the H.264 format, left the original resolution at 848 x 480, and the framerate at 30 Hz.
 I use constant quality setting because then the video look very good even when the camera moves quickly, and it uses less bitrate when not needed.
 The disadvantage is that the required bitrate is uneven, so make sure youre buffer is large enough before you start playing.